-Rethinking “The Model” as an inclusive feminist
+Rethinking “The Model” as an intersectional feminist

 The traditional self coaching model can be unhelpful and even harmful.
 Find out why, and how I’m changing it as a feminist life coach.